November 18, 2020

 One feature worth mentioning is the filtering option.
 Since the online store caters to people with certain diets, they have a special filter that lets customers find products based on the ingredients.

 In terms of design, the Vegan Essentials’ website is on-brand.
 Besides the green color scheme, it uses some decorative, plant-related elements.
-Since it is at the bottom of the page, it doesn’t detract too much attention from the main content.
+They’re placed at the bottom of the page to minimize distractions.

 Skullcandy’s product pages are stunning — with plenty of visual elements, customers will have a hard time looking away from its audio gadgets.

 The lifestyle shots, in particular, are useful in demonstrating how customers can incorporate these products into their daily routines.
-In some instances, notable public figures serve as the model for these images, which strengthens the brand’s credibility.
+In some instances, notable public figures serve as the model for these images, strengthening the brand’s credibility.

 These pages also use a sticky add-to-cart button on the bottom.
 As a result, customers can immediately make a purchase without scrolling back up.